How to Create a Patreon for Your YouTube Channel

 Soon, hopefully, you’ll see some cash flow.
 But how do you get paid?

-Your view of the page you’ve created now changes to something like the following, with new settings available.
+Now that you’ve launched, the view of the page you’ve created now changes to something like the following, with new settings available.

 Clicking on the Settings here — you can find the others under Page now — takes you to a different menu.
 There, go for Payouts and taxes to add a payout method.